French Income Tax Return 2021

 The income tax season is approaching and you will soon have to file your French tax return for 2020 income.

-For many French nationals, the annual burden of making a tax declaration has become a thing of the past, due to the introduction in 2019 of a Gallic version of PAYE, called of 'prélèvement à la source' on salaried and pension income
+For many French nationals, the annual burden of making a tax declaration has become a thing of the past, due to the introduction in 2019 of a Gallic version of PAYE, called 'prélèvement à la source' on salaried and pension income

 The changes mean that for around 12 million French households their income each year is now reported directly to the tax authority by their employer, pension provider or bank/financial institution.
 Many of these households no longer even need to make a tax declaration; they simply verify the information recorded by the tax authority in a 'déclaration automatique'.